All posts

 Dependent agentA local person who habitually arranges deals, negotiates terms, or commits your entityNo — the relationship pattern matters, not daysModerate to HighA local contractor who regularly closes deals on your behalf

-Day-counting matters more than the headline number suggests.
-The "183-day rule" is commonly cited but the counting method varies by treaty: calendar year (January 1 – December 31), rolling 12-month lookback, or per engagement.
-A consultant who spends 100 days in a country across the November–April window might be under 183 in both calendar years but over 183 in a rolling 12-month period.
-Some countries count partial days (arrival and departure); others count only overnight stays.
+The "183-day rule" gets cited constantly, but the counting method varies by treaty: calendar year, rolling 12-month lookback, or per engagement.
+A consultant spending 100 days across the November-April window might be under 183 in both calendar years but over in a rolling 12-month period.
+Some countries count partial days; others only count overnight stays.

-What counts as a "fixed place of business"?
-A serviced office rented for 12 months counts.
+On fixed places of business: a serviced office rented for 12 months counts.
 A co-working hot desk used sporadically does not.
-A home office in the foreign country counts if it is exclusive and dedicated to the business.
-A client's conference room used for occasional meetings does not — but the same conference room used three days a week for four months establishes a pattern.
+A home office in the foreign country counts if it's exclusive and dedicated to the business.
+A client's conference room for occasional meetings?
+No. The same conference room three days a week for four months?
+Yes.

 Why your CPA might not see it

-Most CPAs operate within a single jurisdiction's tax framework.
-They see your tax return, your income, your deductions.
+Your CPA sees your tax return, income, deductions.
 They file based on where your entity is registered and where you claim residency.
+That's their job, and most do it well.

-• The cumulative picture — three clients in three countries, each engagement below the individual threshold, but the aggregate travel pattern creating exposure in ways no single engagement reveals.
+• The aggregate picture: three clients in three countries, each engagement below the individual threshold, but the total travel pattern creating exposure no single filing reveals

 📊